top of page

 My name is Rejena Rahmani

-I am a Hazara Afghan-Canadian filmmaker, writer, and director located in Vancouver, BC, and I founded Small Flower Films Production.
+I am a Hazara Afghan-Canadian filmmaker, writer, and director based in Vancouver, Canada.
+I am also the founder of Small Flower Films Production.

 • LinkedIn